American-Institutes-for-Research/dsaa-ncme-2024/CURRICULUM.md

 Questions for live interaction are included as callouts.

+To do: focus more on what than how

 ## Prerequisites

 All software used in this tutorial is available for free.